 Regarding civil servants, the initial education of university teaching staff which qualifies them to teach corresponds, in general, to the official Doctoral degree.

 For detailed information on the institutions providing doctoral studies, access, duration and skills acquired after completion of these studies, see the article on Subchapter 7.5 Third cycle (PhD) programmes.

-Those with a Doctorate degree (3rd cycle) gain a qualification for teaching in higher education.
+According to the University Higher Education Teaching Career Statute (ECDU), those with a Doctorate degree (3rd cycle) gain a qualification for teaching in higher education.
 Nevertheless, other highly qualified individuals can also perform teaching duties.

 Those with the degree of Licenciado or an equivalent degree can also teach in higher education as assistents.